francojposa/personal-site/_dev_setup_guides/initial-dev-setup-macos.md

 Homebrew is the unofficial official package manager for MacOS, and will be your first stop for installing and managing a wide variety of development tools.
 I always opt to `brew install` a package if possible rather than building from source or using a Mac disk image download.
 When it comes time to uninstall, upgrade, or manage dependencies, it's nice to be able to work with most of your dev tools using the same commands and working in the same directories.

-Without further ado, just follow the instructions at [brew.sh](https://brew.sh) to install Homebrew.
+Follow the instructions at [brew.sh](https://brew.sh) to install Homebrew.
 The installer will download and install the XCode Developer Command Line Tools if you do not already have the most up-to-date versions - this process can take quite awhile.

 ## 3. Install Sublime Text & Visual Studio Code